 Don’t Push Them In The Deep End

 The fetish scene can be an odd and scary place.
 If you want your partner to come away with a favourable impression of it, don’t just tell them to join FetLife and leave them to it.
 Don’t show them your stash of hardcore bondage porn.
+Don’t take them to a play party.
 Consider what is going to look the least scary and the least unfamiliar to them.
 Begin with that.
 It’s the difference between breaking out a blindfold and breaking out a realistic rubber dildo gag.

 Demonstrate That You Enjoy It

 When your partner does do something you like, make sure they know you like it.
 It can be confusing, especially if the thing that you like makes you squeal in pain.
 Affirm for them that you enjoy it, that it’s pleasurable for you, that you want more of it.
 Without this confirmation, how are they supposed to tell if what you’re reacting to is good pain (being spanked) or bad pain (stubbing your toe)?